cloud-gov/cg-site/_posts/2023-12-29-release-notes.md

 excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

-# Change Log - Goodbye 2023, looking foward to the New Year!
+# Change Log - Goodbye 2023, looking forward to the New Year!

 ## Customer Facing Changes
 ---